Resolution Except for the Normal-Crossing Locus and Galois actions: Introduction

-First, we use the weighted blow-up resolution framework of McQuillan and Abramovich-Temkin-W\l odarczyk \cite{ATW-weighted,Marzo-McQuillan}, together with its logarithmic refinement developed in \cite{W22,W23}.
-The centers are chosen as canonical maximal admissible centers supported on the maximal locus of the logarithmic invariant $\mathrm{inv}_{(X,E)}$, introduced in \cite{W22,W23}, which refines the invariant of~\cite{ATW-weighted}.
+The construction of an NC-preserving algorithm rests on two fundamental geometric ingredients.
+First, we utilize the weighted blow-up resolution framework of McQuillan and Abramovich--Temkin--W\l odarczyk \cite{ATW-weighted, Marzo-McQuillan}, together with its logarithmic refinement developed in \cite{W22, W23}.
+The centers are chosen as canonical maximal admissible centers supported on the maximal locus of the logarithmic invariant $\mathrm{inv}_{(X,E)}$ \cite{W22, W23}, which refines the invariant of \cite{ATW-weighted}.

-Second and this is the key structural property we show that such canonical weighted centers are rigid with respect to the nc locus.
+Second and this is the key structural property we prove that such canonical weighted centers are topologically rigid with respect to the nc locus.
 Unlike classical smooth centers, they cannot intersect $X^{\mathrm{nc}}(\mathcal{I})$ partially.

-\begin{theorem}[Center Theorem] A canonical maximal admissible weighted center intersects the nc locus $X^{\mathrm{nc}}(\mathcal{I})$ only if it is entirely contained in it. \end{theorem}
+\begin{theorem} (Center Theorem) A canonical maximal admissible weighted center intersects the nc locus $X^{\mathrm{nc}}(\mathcal{I})$ if and only if it is entirely contained in it. \end{theorem}

-This rigidity forces the algorithm to preserve normal crossings: centers chosen outside the nc locus remain disjoint from it.
-The proof of the theorem forms the main technical part of the paper.